Recurring elements

 Progress bars appear in various places in SINEC Security Guard.
 They show how many assets are completely managed (all asset-vulnerabilities are set to managed) compared to the total number of assets.

-On managing progress bars which depict assets from a certain risk level ②, dashed and solid areas depict the relation of already managed to still unmanged assets (from the 5 assets in the example, 2 assets are already managed, 3 assets are still unmanaged).
+On managing progress bars which depict assets from a certain risk level ②, dashed and solid areas depict the relation of already managed to still unmanaged assets (from the 5 assets in the example, 2 assets are already managed, 3 assets are still unmanaged).

 Number | Description |